20 Months Old Baby Food Ideas

 Image: Shutterstock

 As your baby tends to be fussy about eating, creating a pleasant mealtime experience can help them be healthier and happier.
 Advance meal planning can help you offer a variety of food items to your child.
-Adding baby-led weaning foods to your toddler’s platter can help you develop his taste, preferences, and interest better.
+Adding baby-led weaning foods to your toddler’s platter can also help develop their taste, preferences, and interests better.

 Texture exploration can help to improve the mealtime experience for your picky eater.
 Experiment with different nutritious ingredients and new recipes to tantalize their tiny taste buds and ensure optimal nutrition for the baby.